Stratosphere-Studios/777-300ER/README.md

 A: This error is a known FMOD bug.
 As our sound developer hasn't responded in a while, we don't have anyone to fix this bug.
 Just click "Understood" and the popup will close.

+**Q: Why are my liveries broken?**

+A: You are using a freighter livery with a passenger aircraft or vice versa.
+Make sure the livery you are using is correct for the type of aircraft you're flying.
+You can toggle the aircraft type on the EFB.

+**Q: Why does the CDU say "KEY/FUNCTION INOP" which I try to do stuff on it?**

+A: That notification means that key doesn't do anything.
+If it's supposed to, then we just haven't written the code for that functionality yet.

 **Q: When is the release date?**

 A: We have no release date at this time, however, you can still download the aircraft whenever you'd like.